 When President Trump announced his intention to pull the US out of the landmark Paris Agreement, one thing he said stuck out to us: “I was elected to represent the citizens of Pittsburgh, not Paris.”

 This is true – which is why his dangerous reversals of critical environmental policies make so little sense.
-Pittsburgh, as well as the rest of the Mid-Atlantic region, is feeling the negative effects of the climate crisis right now.
+Pittsburgh, as well as the rest of the Mid-Atlantic region and beyond, is feeling the negative effects of the climate crisis right now.

-It’s for that reason that we’re bringing our next Climate Reality Leadership Corps training straight to Pittsburgh on October 17—19, to train hundreds of citizens from around the world to effectively speak truth to power about the crisis and inspire action in their communities.
+It’s for that reason that we’re bringing one of our Climate Reality Leadership Corps training to Raleigh, North Carolina from June 29 to July 1, 2020, to train hundreds of citizens from around the world to effectively speak truth to power about the crisis and inspire action in their communities.

 But first, let’s dig a bit deeper into the Mid-Atlantic – an area of the contiguous US roughly composed of Maryland, Washington DC, Delaware, New Jersey, West Virginia, Virginia, New York, and (of course) Pennsylvania.